 Nine years in the same little van

-She starts in the morning.
-She carries what I need.
-When she eventually decides she's done — and she will, someday, maybe sooner than I want to think about — I'll find another one just like her, used, a little dented, and we'll go from there.
+When she eventually decides she's done — and she will, someday, and probably sooner than I want to think about — I'll find another one just like her.
+Used, a little dented, a previous life as a plumber's rig or a florist's delivery.
+We'll go from there.
 I'm not in the van business.
 I'm in the car-care business.
-The van is just how I get to your driveway.
+The van's just how I get to your driveway before the panels heat up.

 — Rosa